 5. Shiba Inus

 This isn’t a very common dog breed, but it’s one that I fell in love with after spending time with a pet of this breed that belonged to someone with whom I was working.
 (And it’s one that has grown in popularity since the puppy cam found its way to the web!)
 Like the beagle, this is an active animal and only good for homes that are willing to be active with their dogs.

 6. Australian Shepherds

-This is the kind of dog that I had when I was growing up so I can attest to the fact that it’s a great dog.
-The breed is really smart which is a positive thing to see in an animal that is your pet.
-It’s also a loving and loyal breed which is very affectionate.
-This tends to be an active dog although perhaps not as much so as the beagle or the shiba inu depending of course on the individual temperament of the dog that you get.
-The main thing with this breed is that it does best under guidance so you need to be willing to train the animal and give it lots of love and attention.
+This is the kind of dog that I had when I was growing up, so I can attest to the fact that it’s a great dog.
+The breed is really smart, which is a positive thing to see in an animal that is your pet.
+It’s also a loving and loyal breed that is very affectionate.
+This tends to be an active dog, although perhaps not as much so as the Beagle or the Shiba Inu depending, of course, on the individual temperament of the dog that you get.
+The main thing with this breed is that it does best under guidance, so you need to be willing to train the animal and give it lots of love and attention.